 Donate bricks to a local charity building project.

 Buy good quality paint brushes which will last longer if cared for properly.

 Use old brushes as cleaning tools to clean hard to reach areas.

 Brush handles can be reused with a new head.

 Use old bubble wrap for transporting delicate items, donate it to your local craft shop or potters or use it as insulation.

 Good quality bricks and stone can be reused in the garden.

 Scrap metal can be sold.

-Household waste recycling centres accept building waste.
+Household waste recycling centres accept small amounts of certain types of building waste.
 For large quantities see our Trusted Trader directory or our business waste guide attached to this page.

 Bulky household refuse